 Where your money goes

-Worthy Peer Capital invests all bond sale proceeds into fully secured, asset-backed, small-business loans made to creditworthy, mostly veteran-owned firms, Worthy says.
+Worthy Peer Capital, a Worthy Financial company, invests all bond sale proceeds into fully secured, asset-backed, small-business loans made to creditworthy, mostly veteran-owned firms.

 In $25 increments, Worthy invests in fractions of loans to qualified borrowers who use online financing marketplaces rather than banks.